blackchip-org/lfs-rpm/README.md

 The operating system should now boot.
 Login with user "lfs", password "lfs".
 The root password is also "lfs".
 Verify network connectivity with "ping 8.8.8.8"

+If the boot hangs after a bunch of pci and pci_bus messages, change the video settings under "Video Virtio" from "Virtio" to "VGA".

 ## Build Process